Africa

 Recognising the testimonial competence of persons with intellectual and psychosocial disabilities in Southern Africa:

-“Lesotho the only country in southern Africa to successfully contest and change the legal position on the testimonial competence of persons with intellectual and psychosocial disabilities.
+“Lesotho is the only country in southern Africa to successfully contest and change the legal position on the testimonial competence of persons with intellectual and psychosocial disabilities.
 As such, the other countries have lessons to learn both from what Lesotho got right and from what it missed.
 Two lessons in particular can be gleaned from Lesotho’s experience.
 The first lesson is that upholding testimonial competence requires the recognition of the right to legal capacity.
 Second, the recognition of the testimonial competence of persons with intellectual and psychosocial disabilities is merely a first step, they also need to be given the support necessary for their effective participation.”
-(Nov, African Disability Rights Year Book)
+(2022, African Disability Rights Year Book)

 Back to contents.